 Einstein’s IQ was never tested, though that hasn’t stopped people from guessing.
 Lots of websites claim the physicist’s IQ was 160, but there’s simply no way of verifying that claim.
 “One fundamental problem with the estimates I’ve seen is that they tend to conflate intellectual ability with domain-specific achievement,” Dean Keith Simonton, professor emeritus of psychology at the University of California, Davis told Biography.
 For all we know, Einstein’s aptitude in arenas outside of physics might have rivaled that of an average Joe.

-5. Einstein refreshed his brain by playing the violin.
+5. He refreshed his brain by playing the violin.

 6. Fashion was not Einstein’s strong suit.